LazyRacc00n/NetworkAnalysis_1Assignment/README.md

 The table above shows the top 10 nodes with maximum betweeness and the top 10 nodes with maximum closeness and the nodes present in both ranking are highlighted.

-The betweeness measures how many short paths pass to , instead the closeness measures the mean distance from a vertex to the other vertices and therefore the nodes with high closeness can have an easy access to information of influence on other nodes.
+The betweeness measures how many short paths pass to, instead the closeness measures the mean distance from a vertex to the other vertices and therefore the nodes with high closeness can have an easy access to information of influence on other nodes.

 As can be seen from the table the node *107* it has the highest betweeness and the higher closeness, so we can say that such node is very important in the network and in the main cluster that is in the center of it.